AcademySoftwareFoundation/rez/GOVERNANCE.md

 and valuable contributions to the Rez project to become a new Committer.
 New committers are approved by vote of the TSC.

-If you are interested in becoming a Committer, contact the TSC at: rez-discussion@lists.aswf.io
+If you are interested in becoming a Committer, contact the TSC via: rez-discussion@lists.aswf.io, or privately on the AcademySoftwareFoundation Slack instance.

 ## Technical Steering Committee